 Dental public health is a clinical specialty which requires a dental surgery degree on entry to training.
 The training is normally four years in duration.
-Included within the first two of these four years is the development and formal assessment of trainees' specialist level knowledge and understanding of the scientific concepts, theories and methods required to undertake the role of a specialist in dental public health in relation to the three pillars of public health is usually delivered via a master's degree in dental public health or a master's in public health, with a dental public health module.
+Included within the first two of these four years is the development and formal assessment of trainees' specialist level knowledge and understanding of the scientific concepts, theories and methods required to undertake the role of a Specialist in Dental Public Health in relation to the three pillars of public health, and is usually delivered via a master's degree in dental public health or a master's in public health, with a dental public health module.
 This aspect of training is essential as little dental public health is taught and assessed within the undergraduate dental surgery curriculum and general dentists do not have the knowledge and competence to undertake population health improvement and protection.
-Acquisition of these fundamental skills is necessary to enable trainees to move on to their applied service training in years two to four where they may be hosted within multiple health, with a dental public health module) can enter a three-year training programme as these fundamental skills have been taught and assessed prior to specialty training.
+Acquisition of these fundamental skills is necessary to enable trainees to move on to their applied service training in years two to four where they may be hosted within multiple health and social care organisations and government bodies.
+Dentists with a taught master's degree in dental public health (or a master's in public health, with a dental public health module) can enter a three-year training programme as these fundamental skills have been taught and assessed prior to specialty training.
 The practical service elements of training are principally project based.
 Some projects may be of a general public health nature, but the majority are dental public health projects.
-In recent years there has been increased diversification between healthcare systems in England, Scotland, Ireland and Wales affecting dental services.
+In recent years there has been increased diversification between healthcare systems in England, Scotland, Northern Ireland and Wales affecting dental services.